adambard/learnxinyminutes-docs/csharp.html.markdown

             Func<int, int> square = (x) => x * x; // Last T item is the return value Console.WriteLine(square(3)); // 9

+            // ERROR HANDLING - coping with an uncertain world try
+            {
+                var funBike = PennyFarthing.CreateWithGears(6);

+                // will no longer execute because CreateWithGears throws an exception string some = "";
+                if (true) some = null;
+                some.ToLower(); // throws a NullReferenceException
+            }
+            catch (NotSupportedException)
+            {
+                Console.WriteLine("Not so much fun now!");
+            }
+            catch (Exception ex) // catch all other exceptions {
+                throw new ApplicationException("It hit the fan", ex);
+                // throw; // A rethrow that preserves the callstack }
+            // catch { } // catch-all without capturing the Exception
+            finally
+            {
+                // executes after try or catch
+            }

             // DISPOSABLE RESOURCES MANAGEMENT - let you handle unmanaged resources easily.
             // Most of objects that access unmanaged resources (file handle, device contexts, etc.)
             // implement the IDisposable interface.
 The using statement takes care of